integrandio/lucidmq/lucidmq-cli/README.md

-# LucidMQ
+# LucidMQ-CLI

 This subdirectory CLI code to interact with lucidmq instances via a terminal.

 ## To Run the CLI

-To run the CLI binary using cargo as normal
+To run the CLI binary using cargo as normal.

 `cargo run connect 127.0.0.1 5000`

+Creating a connection will allow you to interact with your LucidMQ instance and run all the possible commands.

-## To Run the Produce Ccript
+## To Run the Produce Script

 To run the CLI binary using cargo as normal

-`cargo run producer 127.0.0.1 5000 topic1`
+`cargo run producer 127.0.0.1 5000 {topic_name}`

+This script is useful for getting started with LucidMQ from a unix environment.

-## Tailing logs to the cli
+### Tailing logs to the cli

-For the linux wizzards who need to get logs piped in
+For the linux wizzards who need to get logs piped in.

 ```
-tail -f myfile.txt | cargo run producer 127.0.0.1 5000 topic1
+tail -f myfile.txt | cargo run producer 127.0.0.1 5000 {topic_name}
 ```